 Both partners created a new elan, with investments in service, infrastructure and experience.

-Important notice: in order to avoid the spread of the coronavirus, all guided day visits and nocturnes have been cancelled from Thursday 29 October 2020 until Monday 1 March 2021 (subject to a possible delay).
+Important notice: in order to avoid the spread of the coronavirus, all guided day visits and nocturnes have been canceled until further notice.

 Immerse yourself in a piece of Antwerp’s subterranean history